-KBC Insurance Group is exposed to a number of typical industry-specific risks such as movements in interest rates, insurance underwriting risk, business risk, operational risks,...
-In this section, we focus on the most material risks we face.
-The KBC Insurance Group Risk Appetite Statement reflects the view of the Board of Directors and top management on risk-taking in general and on the acceptable level and composition of risks in coherence with the desired return, in particular.
+The KBC Insurance Group Risk Appetite Statement reflects the view of the Board of Directors and top management on risk-taking in general and on the acceptable level and composition of risks in coherence with the desired return.
 This statement includes a specification of the risk profile and the risk appetite for each risk type into Low risk, Medium risk and High risk.

-Figure 3: Risk appetite versus risk profile (2022-2025) (KBC Ins Grp & KBC Ins NV)
+Figure 3: Risk appetite versus risk profile (2023-2026) (KBC Ins Grp)